 An EEG can usually show if you are having a seizure at the time of the test, but it can’t show what happens to your brain at any other time.
 So even though your test results might not show any unusual activity it does not rule out having epilepsy.
 Some types of epilepsy are very difficult to identify with an EEG.

 People who do not have epilepsy can sometimes have irregular activity on their EEG.
 So a result where there is irregular activity does not necessarily mean that the person has epilepsy.

 See more about how epilepsy is diagnosed.

 Sam visits the Chalfont Centre to have an Electroencephalogram (EEG).

 Like an ECG, the electrodes only record electrical activity - they do not give out electrical signals and they do not hurt.

 Before the test, the technician measures your head to work out where to place the electrodes.
 Each electrode is held in place using a sticky paste.
 Once the electrodes are attached they are connected to the recording machine.

 The test lasts about 30 minutes and you will probably be sitting or lying down.

-See our video below for more on what happens during an EEG.
+See our video above for more on what happens during an EEG.